Using Flyback Diodes in Relays Prevents Electrical Noise in Your Circuits

 Flyback diode wiring in a relay circuit.

 Note that the placement of the diode does not prevent a voltage spike from travelling to some downstream load.
-Instead, it provides a path with low resistance that reroutes the current, thus the voltage spike at the downstream load to be much lower.
+Instead, it provides a path with low resistance that reroutes the current, thus the voltage spike at the downstream load will be much lower.
 Using a simple 1N4007 diode is sufficient to suppress large voltage spikes in a 24VDC relay with a diode protection circuit.

 The current path in the diode depends on whether the switch in the relay is closed or opened.
 As the switch is initially closed, the inductor load generates a back electro magnetic field as its transient response, and the voltage slowly rises to the supply voltage value.
 Once the switch is opened, the back electro magnetic field created by the inductor switches direction and points towards ground, creating a transient response that slowly dies off.
 Thanks to the low resistance loop created by the freewheeling diode in forward bias, current is diverted through the diode rather than creating a large voltage spike elsewhere in the circuit.